riddlecookie/riddlecookie.github.io/_posts/2019-10-12-algorithms-as-vectors.md

 Now, we can move from two dimensions three and more<sup>[1](http://eng.fsu.edu/~dommelen/quantum/style_a/funcvec.html)</sup>:

-{% include image.html url="/img/posts/2019-10-12-algorithms-as-vectors/vector_3.gif" description="$Spika\ diagram$ of a vector in three dimensions (left) and some higher number of dimensions (right)." %}
+{% include image.html url="/img/posts/2019-10-12-algorithms-as-vectors/vector_3.gif" description="$Spika\ diagram$ of a vector in three dimensions (left) and some larger number of dimensions (right)." %}

 Let's do one step further.
 What happens, if we move to an infinite number of dimensions?
 We would ilustrate a vector belonging to such a space like this<sup>[1](http://eng.fsu.edu/~dommelen/quantum/style_a/funcvec.html)</sup>: